How do you calculate the grade levels for your passages?

 Alonzo, J., & Tindal, G. (2008).
 The development of fifth-grade passage reading fluency measures in a progress monitoring assessment system (Technical Report No. 43).
 Eugene, OR: Behavioral Research and Teaching, University of Oregon.

 The following excerpt from that technical report gives a basic description of the process we use:

-We used the same basic process to calibrate (bring ‘on grade level’) the passages used as the basis for the MCRC and CCSS Reading Comprehension measures, with the CCSS Reading Measures — designed, as they were, to be super sensitive to low-performing readers’ growth in literal comprehension — revised to be accessible to students at the start of the year/grade level.
-The MCRC measures, in contrast, are designed with an emphasis on being reliable assessments for universal screening, including helping to identify students for talented and gifted programs.
+We used the same basic process to calibrate (bring “on grade level”) the passages used as the basis for the Reading Comprehension measures, with the Basic Reading measures — designed to be super sensitive to low-performing readers’ growth in literal comprehension.
+The Proficient Reading measures, in contrast, are designed with an emphasis on being reliable assessments for universal screening, including helping to identify students for talented and gifted programs.
 As a result, they are written to conform with the 5th – 8th month of a given grade level, in terms of their Flesh-Kinkaid Readability Index.

 When discussing ‘readability’ and ‘grade-level’ of the measures, it’s also important to consider interpretation of performance.
 Our National Norms were all calculated using the responses of on-grade-level students assessed in the fall, winter, and spring on the grade-level measures (2000 students at each time point on each measure, sampled from across the four regions of the country to match national school demographics).
 We update our national norms every five years.
 The most recent norming cycle includes scores from the 2019-2020 school year (prior to the COVID-19 pandemic).